Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Experiments

 \textbf{Taxonomic Open Set (TOS) Classification.} TOS classification~\citep{wu2024protect} organizes labels as a semantic tree, requiring the classifier to predict across multiple levels of semantics.

 \textbf{Datasets.} We evaluate all methods on four datasets: Cifar100~\citep{cifar10}, SUN~\citep{xiao2010sun}, ImageNet~\citep{deng2009imagenet}, and Rare Species~\citep{stevens2024bioclip}.

 \textbf{Tasks.} We evaluate our method on two types of tasks. \textbf{(1) Few-shot.} We adopt a 1-shot and 16-shot training setting, where a fixed number of samples are randomly selected from each class. \textbf{(2) Base-to-base/base-to-novel/base-to-whole generalization.} We equally split each dataset into base and novel classes.
-The model is trained on base classes and evaluated on base classes (base-to-base), novel classes (base-to-novel), and whole classes (base-to-whole) across all 4 datasets. \textbf{Metrics.} Following~\citet{wu2024protect}, we evaluate performance using three metrics: Leaf Accuracy (LA), Hierarchical Consistent Accuracy (HCA), and Mean Treecut Accuracy (MTA).
+The model is trained on base classes and evaluated on base classes (base-to-base), novel classes (base-to-novel), and whole classes (base-to-whole) across all 4 datasets.